bretdubois/cse15l-lab-reports/lab4-report.md

 12. Check the terminal connection with `ssh -T git@github.com`

 ## CSE Labs Done Faster
-Now we'll put it together with the week 7 lab exercise.
+Here is how I utilized some of these shortcuts with the week 7 lab exercise.
 ### Steps Required:
 1. Log into ieng6
 2. Clone your fork of the repository from your Github account